Skip to main content

 Consider genomic testing when:

-• findings characteristic of a common aneuploidy are made during an ultrasound scan.
+• findings characteristic of a genetic condition in the fetus are made during an ultrasound scan.

 What do you need to do?

-• Refer to local and national NHS Fetal Anomaly Screening Programme guidance regarding first-trimester screening.
+• Refer to local and national NHS Fetal Anomaly Screening Programme (FASP) guidance regarding first-trimester screening.

-• A further discussion with the screening co-ordinator or a fetal medicine midwife is usually warranted to discuss options around non-invasive prenatal testing (NIPT) or diagnostic tests as the technology can provide a more sensitive screening test for information and reproductive choice.
+• A further discussion with the screening co-ordinator or a fetal medicine midwife is usually warranted to discuss options around non-invasive prenatal testing (NIPT) or diagnostic tests, as this technology can provide a more sensitive screening test for information and reproductive choice.

 • If anomalies are noted on the ultrasound scan, a referral to a fetal medicine unit is usually recommended for a detailed scan and a review to determine which genomic tests are appropriate.

-• Genetic referral is not routinely indicated for higher-chance first-trimester screening results.
-In the case of suspected anomalies, a referral to clinical genetics may be considered.
+• Referral to clinical genetics services is not routinely indicated for higher-chance first-trimester screening results.
+In the case of suspected anomalies, a referral may be considered.

 • Depending on the clinical scenario, a range of different genomic tests may be considered, as outlined below.

-• Where there is an isolated higher-chance screening record:
+• Where there is an isolated higher-chance screening result:

-• R401 Common aneuploidy screening: this will process only a QF-PCR and should be requested in cases where the pregnant woman might have a diagnosis of aneuploidy (trisomy 21, 18 or 13).
+• R401 Common aneuploidy screening: This will process only a QF-PCR and should be requested in cases in which the pregnant woman might have a diagnosis of aneuploidy (trisomy 21, 18 or 13).

 • Where there are concerns regarding an atypical phenotype, the following may be considered:

-• NIPT is offered as part of an evaluative roll-out and is currently not part of the test directory.
-Contact your local screening midwife or fetal medicine team for information and support on testing.
+• NIPT is available via the National Genomic Test Directory for women with a previous pregnancy with full trisomy 21, 18 or 13 (R445 Common aneuploidy testing – NIPT).
+NIPT is also offered as part of an evaluative roll-out, which is not currently part of the test directory.
+Contact your local screening midwife or fetal medicine team for information and support.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.